Long-Term Investors Should Continue To Hold Microsoft Ahead Of Thursday's Earnings

 More Personal Computing (MPC) is Microsoft’s third business segment.
 This segment consists of the company’s Windows, Devices, Gaming, and Search businesses.
 I won’t spend too much time covering the Devices, Search, and Gaming businesses as they are not key drivers of the segment’s (or company’s) profitability.
 In general, I expect each of these three sub-segments to continue experiencing moderate revenue and operating income growth over the coming years.

 The key driver of MPC’s profitability is the Windows business, which consists primarily of OEM licenses, volume licenses, and patent licensing.
 I estimate that Windows generates gross margins in excess of 90% and contributes more than 80% of MPC’s total gross profit.
 This is despite the fact that total Windows revenue has declined from roughly $22 billion just a few years ago to approximately $18 billion in FY2017.
 Windows OEM revenue has remained relatively stable over the past year or so as Windows 10 adoption has been fairly good.

 I expect the Windows OEM business to continue to outperform the overall PC market over the next year or so and then perform more in-line with overall PC sales (currently declining at about 3% annually).
-Despite inroads made by Apple, enterprises remain committed to Windows with total volume licensing revenue increasing from approximately $3 billion in FY2012 to $4 billion in FY2017.
+Despite inroads made by Apple (NASDAQ:AAPL), enterprises remain committed to Windows with total volume licensing revenue increasing from approximately $3 billion in FY2012 to $4 billion in FY2017.
 Stable enterprise demand, in addition to increasing interest in upgrading to Windows 10, should help drive modest volume licensing growth for many years to come.

 (Note: These are estimates, growth rates may not match those reported by Microsoft due to rounding)

 I expect growing Device, Gaming, and Search revenues to offset slightly declining sales from the Windows sub-segment.
 MPC gross margin have been improving recently due to the company’s decision to exit the Phone business, strong Windows results, and improving Surface, Gaming, and Search margins.
 MPC OPEX has been decreasing significantly due to the company’s decision to exit the money-losing Phone business, a legal settlement, and lower Windows 10 and Surface launch-related expenses from a year ago.

 Going forward, I expect Search, Gaming, and Devices gross margins to increase slightly with their modest revenue growth.
 The growth in gross profit dollars from these three sub-segments should more than offset the slight revenue declines in the high-margin Windows business.
 With continued diligent expense management, combined with modest gross profit dollar growth, I believe MPC operating income can grow at a mid single-digit rate through FY2021.

 (Note: These are estimates, growth rates may not match those reported by Microsoft due to rounding)